What is the data structure? Describe its needs and types.

 A linked list is a linear data structure where the elements are stored at non-contiguous memory locations.

-It is a node based structure and each node have two fields, data and link.
+It is a node based structure and each node have two fields, data and reference (or link) to the next node in the list.

 Data stores the actual value or item and link stores the base address of next node means we can say that link has a reference of next node.